dreamcatcher-tech/network/website/nfas/NFAs/Operations/Company Structure.md

-Includes rules fo the company:

-1. All software is worked on under the AGPL open source license.
-1. How will funding be distributed - burn rate,

 # Company Formation

 Company Formation of a Legal Entity with the remit to complete the work required to launch Dreamcatcher.